-AY 2023 Health Checkup Schedule
+Health Checkup Schedule

-Health checkups for AY 2023 are scheduled as listed below.
+Health checkups are scheduled as listed below.
 Please note that this schedule may change.
 More information about health checkups will be posted on Campus Terminal and on the Student Office homepage one month before the checkups are scheduled to begin.

-2023 Spring Semester 2023 Fall Semester Health Checkup New students: Early April New students: Late September Dates Current students: Early ~ Mid April Current students: Late September ~ October
+Spring Semester Fall Semester Health Checkup New students: Early April New students: Late September Dates Current students: Early ~ Mid April Current students: Late September ~ October